- David Mamet

 - Release Date

-David Mamet is a magician whose tools are natural illusions such as character and mood.
+David Mamet is a magician whose tools are the natural illusions of character and mood.
 As writer and director, Mamet has no need for flashy computer effects, pyrotechnics, or complex visual demonstrations because his magic resides in precisely crafted dialogue, terse screenwriting, and a spare visual and narrative style.
 The playwright and author meticulously plans how every actor will say each line in his “Mametspeak,” as it has been dubbed, and does not waste a word.
 We cannot take a single moment or line in his films for granted, and only when we have observed his cinematic act in totality and can reflect upon it do we recognize the scope of his magic show.
-Mamet’s 1987 directorial debut House of Games takes the shape of an elaborately staged confidence game, or simply “The Con”, a motif often used in his subsequent films.
+Mamet’s 1987 directorial debut House of Games takes the shape of an elaborately staged confidence game, or simply “The Con,” a motif often used in his subsequent films.
 In the picture, he bestows his confidence in the viewer, helping us believe we’re smart enough to keep up.
 We trust that he’ll take the narrative where it will impliedly go.
 But all at once a turn occurs, changing everything in the film, reshaping everything we’ve seen and heard.
-Which leads to another Mametism: giving the viewer the illusion of control, of understanding, when of course we have none.
+This leads to another Mametism: giving the viewer the illusion of control, of understanding, when of course we have none.
 We are afforded false security as members of Mamet’s audience, like spectators to a master illusionist.
 Mamet seems to be generous in what he shares with us, except in reality he gives up nothing, and the film is far more complex than we can imagine.

 House of Games is a moody and twisting crime story about con artists, wet city streets at night, steaming manhole covers, and smoky game rooms in the back of shady pool halls.
 All of these familiar atmospherics conceal, and later reveal, the truths in an entrenched character study, the major plot details of which this analysis will not discuss to preserve Mamet’s twists and turns.
 The film centers on Margaret Ford (Lindsay Crouse), a practicing psychiatrist and author who subsists behind cold ambiguity.
 The first scene shows Margaret signing her new book called “Driven”, a psychiatric study of obsessive compulsion, for a fan.
 From this onset, we can plainly see how Mamet demanded that Crouse mute her emotions.
 In both his stage and screen drama, Mamet believes there is no need for “feeling” in his dialogue; accordingly, Crouse’s speech is so blank that it’s almost monotone, her presence all but empty.
 Meaning is given through words, or lack thereof, as opposed to how they are spoken or inflected by the actor.
 Crouse has been criticized for these early scenes, since her acting is pointedly deficient of expression.
 She barely smiles and speaks like an automaton; her body language is static, signifying neither introversion nor extroversion, nor typically male or female traits—Crouse gives an asexual performance.
 Her wardrobe is unflattering, unsexy, and her status as a female in the film’s pointedly male world is of no consequence.
 Her appearance and behavior suggest Dr. Margaret Ford has control over her emotions, unlike her subjects, whom we see range from an insane murderer to a suicidal, habitual gambler.